 The Olympic Village, in the middle of the twin towers and their olympic past, with the Maisonneuve Park accross the street.
 A "brown" day mostly and a mixture of white and dirty snow, an ambiguous sun and a Montreal Winter photos 13.

 A winter version of the Japanese Garden and this is what our Botanical Garden says about this particular Garden.
 "Entering a Japanese Garden is a way of returning to an environment in which people can find peace and harmony, away from the rapid pace of modern life".
-Enjoy this Montreal Winter Photos 14.
+Enjoy this Winter Gallery Photos 14.

 A Montreal Winter Photos 15 with normal winter scenes when the snow almost white...
 A snow that never stays white for a very long time, not on most if not all our streets.
 A snow that is rapidly removed by the City and roads that are rapidly taken over by cars, buses, trucks...